ls1intum/Artemis/src/main/resources/templates/java/test/gradle/projectTemplate/readme.md

 "File" -> "Project Structure..." -> "Modules" -> "&lt;ProjectName>-Tests" -> Sub-Option "test" -> "Dependencies" -> Button
 "+" -> "3.
 Module Dependency" -> Select the respective repository name with an appended ".main".

+**Note**: For sequential test projects, you have to select the respective repository name with an appended ".behavior".

 #### Sequential test runs
 If you have decided to use the sequential test runs feature for this exercise, read the following instructions:
 We use the folder structure of the test repository to differentiate structural and behavior tests: